Belinda Hutchinson: Career

-She was a member of the board of directors of Australian companies AGL Energy and QBE Insurance.
+She then took up a more challenging position, becoming chair of QBE Insurance around 2011, when the insurance industry was experiencing a turbulent time.
+She remained at QBE until 2014.

 Hutchinson was appointed chancellor of the University of Sydney in 2013.
 In August 2015 she was made chair of Thales Australia, the local branch of a French arms manufacturer.
 In July 2017 the University of Sydney created a memorandum of understanding with Thales "to work closely together over the next five years to develop new technologies and capabilities".
 The university says that Hutchinson had no part in the memorandum of understanding.
+In June 2023, she became a non-executive director of the board.

 In December 2016, the university senate reappointed Hutchinson for a second term as chancellor.
 In May 2020, the university senate reappointed Hutchinson for a third term as chancellor.
+On 11 March 2024, it was announced that Hutchinson would be stepping down from the role, having reached 12-year limit of the University Senate, which elected David Thodey as her replacement.

+On 12 April 2018 Hutchinson was appointed as a non-executive director to the Qantas board (still active as of April 2024).

+Other roles

+Hutchinson has served as president of the council of the State Library of New South Wales since (board member since 1996, still active as of April 2024).

+She was president of Chief Executive Women, from 2011 to 2012. of which she remains a member.